KrystalZhang612/whatsapp-2.0-ui/README.md

 ⏬

-### ***Please carefully read [LICENSE.md](https://github.com/KrystalZhang612/WhatsApp-2.0-App-UI/blob/main/LICENSE) about the Open Source restrictions and the personal use policy of this project under [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html), any commericial uses on this project by other than the owner [@KrystalZhang612](https://github.com/KrystalZhang612) or the authorized users and organizations, will be subjected to copyright violation with sebsequent legal potential concerns.***
+### ***Please carefully read [LICENSE.md](https://github.com/KrystalZhang612/WhatsApp-2.0-App-UI/blob/main/LICENSE) about the Open Source restrictions and the personal use policy of this project under [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html), any commercial uses on this project by other than the owner [@KrystalZhang612](https://github.com/KrystalZhang612) or the authorized users and organizations, will be subjected to copyright violation with subsequent legal potential concerns.***

 ## WhatsApp 2.0 App Front-End-UI Overview:
 <p align ="center">